containernetworking/cni.dev/content/plugins/current/main/bridge.md

 * `vlanTrunk` (list, optional): assign VLAN trunk tag.
 Defaults to none.
 * `enabledad` (boolean, optional): enables duplicate address detection for the container side veth.
 Defaults to false.
 * `macspoofchk` (boolean, optional): Enables mac spoof check, limiting the traffic originating from the container to the mac address of the interface.
 Defaults to false.
+* `disableContainerInterface` (boolean, optional): Set the container interface (veth peer inside the container netns) state down.
+When enabled, IPAM cannot be used.

 *Note:* The VLAN parameter configures the VLAN tag on the host end of the veth and also enables the vlan_filtering feature on the bridge interface.